auchinto-c/Vehicle-Price-Prediction/README.md

 ## Introduction
 <hr>
-This is project aims to predict the selling price of cars depending on various features available.
+This project aims to predict the selling price of cars depending on various features available.
 This project highlights the pipeline starting from data preprocessing, model development, prediction and finally a web ready deployment.
 <br><br>

 ## Credits